bitovi/bitops/README.md

 * **[Configurable](docs/configuration-base.md):** Configure how you want bitops to deploy your application with yaml or environment variables.
 * **[Event Hooks](docs/lifecycle.md):** If bitops doesn't have built-in support for your usecase, execute arbitrary bash scripts at different points using bitops' lifecycle.
-* **[Pipeline Agnostic](docs/examples.md):** By bundling all logic in bitops, you can have the same experience regardless of which pipeline service runs your CI.
+* **[Pipeline Agnostic](docs/examples.md):** By bundling all logic in bitops, you can have the same experience regardless of which pipeline service runs your deployment pipeline.
 You can even run bitops locally!
 * **[Customizable](docs/plugins.md):** Configure how what tools you want installed in your BitOps image.
 Only take what you need, leave the bloat behind.

 ## How it works